You can now follow me on instagram

 I grew up near Southampton, England and have always been into making things.
 I studied 3D design in wood, metal, ceramics and plastics at Brighton University in England before going on to become a full-time professional maker.
 I moved to North Wales, which is a beautiful area, and then moved to Virginia, USA for 7 years after a 2 month residency in Philadelphia.
 I have now returned to Wales where I continue to create nature inspired pieces that I exhibit in Galleries and shows around the world and sell on Etsy.com.

-I have a small shed that I built in my garden where I work, which has a wonderful view down to the village promenade and the Menai Straights.
-I still use a 1950 Wadkin Bursgreen lathe that I love, a faithful companion that I bought second-hand when I started and who travelled with me to the States and back!
+I have a small shed that I built in my garden where I work, which has a wonderful view down to the village promenade, the Menai Straights and Puffin Island.
+I still use a 1959 Wadkin Bursgreen lathe that I love, a faithful companion that I bought second-hand when I started and who travelled with me to the States and back!

 I love trying new things and constantly push myself in terms of designs and techniques.
 I am constantly seeking new inspiration for my work in books, museums, on the internet and in the wild.
 I love microscopic creatures, marine life, beetles, bugs, seeds – particularly the weird and wonderful!
 Basically anything in the natural world that intrigues and delights me with its form, texture or color and allows me to remind people what a wonderful world we live in and how important it is to look after it.